Online bin stretching lower bounds: Improved search of computational proofs: Propagating algorithm winning packings

 To compute $v(b)$, we proceed by non increasing values of $||b||_{1}$, starting with $||b||_1 = mg$.

 To fully use the information in our tree search, we need to store for each possible packing $b$ the associated value $v(b)$.
 Hence we need to know how much memory to allocate in order to store all of the values $v(b)$, and thus we would like to know how many packings there are.
 If there wasn't the constraint forcing the coordinates to be non increasing, a possible upper bound of this number could be $t^m$ possible packings since each bin could have $t$ different possible values (from 0 to $t-1$).
-However, we can be much more efficient than this by using symmetries, which is the object of what follows. \begin{notation}\ Let $k\in \mathbb{N}^*$ and $n\in \mathbb{N}^*$.
+However, we can be much more efficient than this by using symmetries as follows. \begin{notation}\ Let $k\in \mathbb{N}^*$ and $n\in \mathbb{N}^*$.
 We write $P_{k, n}$ the set of packings over $n$ bins such that each coordinate is strictly less than $k$ : We moreover define $N_{k, n}$ to be the cardinality of the previous set:

-\end{notation} We aim to compute $N_{t, m}$ to know how much memory we will need to store each value $v(b)$. \begin{property} Let $k\in \mathbb{N}^*$ and $n\in \mathbb{N}^*$.
+\end{notation} We aim to compute $N_{t, m}$ to know how much memory is needed to store each value $v(b)$. \begin{property} Let $k\in \mathbb{N}^*$ and $n\in \mathbb{N}^*$.
 Then the number of packings over $n$ bins such that each coordinate is strictly less than $k$ is exactly: